 Figure 11.
-The pounds sold and revenues for the Guam bottomfish fishery (adjusted to 2022 dollars)
+Pounds sold and revenue for the Guam bottomfish fishery (adjusted to 2022 dollars)

 Figure 12.
-Pounds caught and pounds sold of BMUS for the Guam bottomfish fishery
+Pounds caught and pounds sold for BMUS in the Guam bottomfish fishery

 Table 56.
-Commercial landings, revenue, and price information of Guam bottomfish fishery, 2012-2022
+Commercial landings, revenue, and price information of Guam bottomfish fishery, 2003-2022